Cliffback/typora-catppuccin-theme/README.md

-# OneDark Theme

-A **DARK** theme for Typora inspired by One Dark theme and Material Design.
+# Catppuccin for Typora (WIP)

+A port of the Catppucin theme for Typora.
+The project is based on the (One Dark)[https://github.com/sweatran/typora-onedark-theme] theme for Typora.

 ## Feature